ryandasher/text-based-games/README.md

 ## Bomb Defusal

 My first attempt at a text game.
 It has been significantly refactored at this point, as the small narrative has been removed.
-It is still a work in progress at the moment.

-#### TODOS:
+#### TODOs:

 * Add difficulty levels.
 * Add much needed complexity.